Iroquois Theatre fire: Protecting the audience from hazards onstage

-The risks inherent in flammable scenery and props were recognized even in 1903.
 Two features, a safety curtain that confines fire to the stage area and smoke doors that allow smoke and heat to escape through the roof above the stage, combine to increase fire safety in theaters.
 This arrangement creates negative pressure; the stage area becomes a chimney, and fresh, breathable air is sucked through the exit doors into the audience area.
 At the Iroquois, the smoke doors above the stage were fastened closed.
-This meant that smoke flowed out of the building through many of the same exits people were trying to use to escape.
+This meant that smoke flowed out of the building through many of the same exits through which people were trying to escape.